Find locally raised meat, milk and eggs near you!

 Preheat your smoker to 250° - 275° degrees.

-Fill the water pan and the wood tray.
+Fill the water pan and the wood tray with your favorite smoking wood.

 Step 1 - Prepare the Brisket

-Trim the excess fat from the brisket so it is roughly 1/4 inch think, and evenly deep.
+Trim the excess fat from the brisket so it is roughly 1/4 inch think, and evenly deep throughout.
 Smear the mustard all over both sides.

 Step 2 - Start smoking